raisch/sandbox/CODING.md

 ### Indenting

-Always set your editor to insert two spaces for every tab-stop.
+Always insert two spaces for every tab-stop.

 #### Rationale

-Using two space tab stops is easily visually discerned and improves readability without sacrificing page space.
+Using two space tab-stops is easily visually discerned and improves readability without sacrificing page space.

+Also, indent everything correctly, for the same reason.

 ### Quoting